sebastianandress/Slicer-SimilaritySubgroups/README.md

 **Copyright &copy; 2021, Sebastian Andreß**\
 All rights reserved.
 Please find the license [here](https://github.com/sebastianandress/Slicer-AffinityClusterRegistration/blob/master/LICENSE.md).

-Please cite the corresponding paper when using this filter for publications:
+Please cite the corresponding paper when using this algorithm for publications:

     @article{HighAccuracySurfaceZones,
         author      = {Andreß, Sebastian and Achilles, Felix and Bischoff, Jonathan and Calvalcanti Kußmaul, Adrian and Böcker, Wolfgang and Weidert},